-This Lake Superior town offers a scavenger hunt, kite-flying, fun run, appearances by Murray the Moose and family courses at the North House Folk School.
+This Lake Superior town offers a medallion hunt, family geocaching contest, fun run, appearances by Murray the Moose and family courses at the North House Folk School.

 This popular studio tour includes artists at studios between Mineral Point, Spring Green, Dodgeville and Baraboo.

 Solve a mystery by lantern light at the re-created North West Company Fur Post, an hour north of the Twin Cities.
 Reservations are recommended.

 This town, just north of Minneapolis, calls itself the Halloween Capital of the World.
 Festivities include a Light up the Night parade Oct.
 19 and medallion hunts Oct.
 20, pumpkin-carving and house-decoration contests and a 1 p.m.
 Grand Day Parade Oct.
 26.

 Demonstrations, exhibits and sampling at Alliant Energy Center.